 From time to time, every parent is confronted with issues in which they feel “stuck.”
 Maybe your child is going through a new phase or stage of development and your normal bag of tricks are just not as effective.
 Maybe the issue is totally new to you as a parent and you are unsure of how to even begin to approach the problem.
 During a parent consultation, you will meet with a counselor who will work to understand the current struggle and together you will develop a written parenting plan to implement at home.
 The counselor will provide you with additional resources and referrals when appropriate.
 You will also receive a follow-up phone call from the counselor in a week or two to see how the plan is working.

 Discover effective parenting skills that will benefit you and your family.
-Parenting Positively is based on the STEP Program (Systematic Training for Effective Parenting) and offers parents down-to-earth, practical ways to meet the challenges of raising today’s teenager.
+The STEP (Systematic Training for Effective Parenting) Teen Program offers parents down-to-earth, practical ways to meet the challenges of raising today’s teenager.
 It enables parents to help their teens behave responsibly in the face of today’s social pressures.
 It also assist parents who want their relationship with teens to be more satisfying and enjoyable.

 The program deals with a number of special challenges faced by parents of teenagers: their teen’s growing independence and increased social pressures; dating, curfews, and use of cars; part-time jobs, career plans, and the increase importance of school work; relating to other adults who have problems with their teen; lying, stealing, anger, violence; use of alcohol, tobacco and other drugs; sexual activity, and pregnancy.

-Through systematic presentation of concepts and skills, Parenting Positively seeks to help parents:
+Through systematic presentation of concepts and skills, this program seeks to help parents:

 - Understand a practical theory of human behavior that can be applied to parent-teen relationships